 After running Underground Crafter for a few years, I seized two chance opportunities to work as a consultant to other small businesses in the industry.
 Eventually, I realized that working for someone else was no longer for me, and in October, 2013, I became fully self-employed.
 Underground Crafter is just one piece of my overall income, but it inspired me to go completely solopreneur!

 In August, 2014, I launched the Creative Yarn Entrepreneur, LLC, a business completely focused on the unique needs of indies in the yarn industry.
-My first project is the weekly Creative Yarn Entrepreneur Show, a podcast filled with great ideas for launching, managing, and evolving your yarn-related business, along with tips for staying productive, creative, and sane.
+My first project was the Creative Yarn Entrepreneur Show, a podcast filled with great ideas for launching, managing, and evolving your yarn-related business, along with tips for staying productive, creative, and sane.

 I look forward to hearing from you about your successes, questions, and concerns related to your business!